Cizzuk/WebA11Y/README.md

 # WebA11Y for Safari

-This is a Safari extension that improves web accessibility.
+Safari extension to improve web accessibility.

-Safari Extension

 ## What can this do?